-Enables you to view basic details about the asset and to manually update the tag list or public ID (asset name).
-The tags shown in this tab include tags automatically added by auto-tagging add-ons, either programatically or via the Analysis tab.
+Enables you to view basic details about the asset, to view or manually update the tag list, or to view or set the asset's access mode.
+The tags shown in this tab include both tags that were added manually and tags that were automatically added by auto-tagging add-ons, either programatically, during upload as defined by an upload preset or via the Analysis tab.

-Enables you to add or edit custom metadata for the asset.
+Enables you to view or update custom metadata for the asset.

 Relevant for images only.
 Enables you to view the results of automated AI analyses that have already been performed on the asset.
 Cloudinary runs some of these analyses automatically on every asset.
 Others require registration to an add-on.
 If you are not already registered for a particular add-on, you can register for the add-on's free tier and run the engine on the displayed asset directly from this pane.

 All analysis data is stored with your asset and can be used as the basis for a variety of asset management features: